firebase/genkit/docs/cloud-run.md

     npx genkit flow:run jokeFlow "\"banana\"" -s
     ```

-1. Start the dev UI:
+1. Start the Developer UI:

     ```posix-terminal
     npx genkit start
     ```

     1. To try out the joke flow navigate to http://localhost:4000/flows and run
-        the flow using the Dev UI.
+        the flow using the Developer UI.

     1. Try out the express endpoint: